Types of Motorhomes

 Class A Motorhomes

 Although this class of motorhome is very useful for road tripping or even “RV living,” those who own one find many uses for this awesome vehicle.
 One really cool thing to do with your Class A motorhome is to take it tailgating!
 Yep, you heard me.
 Tailgating.
 Sometimes there are even entire lots dedicated to RVs, essentially creating an RV park right on campus!
-In the South, especially in Louisiana, motorhomes are also utilized for one of the most fun times of the year: Mardi Gras!
 With a Class A motorhome the fun is endless!

 Class B MotorhomesA Class B motorhome is basically a “camper van.”
 They’re small, streamlined, and easy to maneuver, which is perfect for crowded cities or roads.
 These motorhomes are often used for shorter journeys with only one or two people, as they can typically only sleep two people.
-If your goal is to spend a day or two relaxing at the lake or anywhere else with your bestie or with a loved one, this Class B RV is the perfect RV for you!
+If your goal is to spend a day or two relaxing at the lake or anywhere else with your bestie or with a loved one, a new Class B RV or a used Class B RV is the perfect RV for you!

 Class C Motorhomes